Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Method

-{\bf Neural Rendering.} \yt{In this stage, we map the hybrid texture to screen space differentiable by predicting the UV coordinate through an UV generator.
+{\bf Neural Rendering.} \yt{In this stage, we map the hybrid texture to the screen space differentiably by predicting the UV coordinate through \ytt{a} UV generator.
 The mapped features are then fed into D$^2$G-Net for detail-rich human foreground generation.}

 \textit{UV Generation.} The traditional rendering pipeline relies on explicit 3D models for texture mapping.
-However, it is difficult to obtain fine 3D human models from only a monocular video. \yt{Moreover, the rasterization blocks the backward gradient since its indifferentiable characteristic, which makes the end-to-end training impossible.} In our pipeline we avoid this problem by predicting texture coordinates (UV) of each pixel in each frame directly with a UV generator.
+However, it is difficult to obtain fine 3D human models from only a monocular video. \yt{Moreover, the rasterization blocks the backward gradient since its indifferentiable characteristic, which makes the end-to-end training impossible.} In our pipeline, we resolve this problem by predicting texture coordinates (UV) of each pixel in each frame directly with a UV generator.
 To be specific, the UV generator takes current pose labels as input, and outputs the UV coordinates and part probabilities for each pixel in the video frame.
-The part probabilities ${P}_i (i=0,1,\cdots,N)$ have the size $H \times W$, which represents the probability of each pixel belonging to $N$ parts (${P}_1,\cdots,{P}_N$) or background (${P}_0$), while the coordinates ${C}_i (i=1,\cdots,N)$ have the size of $H \times W \times 2$, indicating the UV coordinates of each pixel in the corresponding part.
-Here $H$ and $W$ are the height and width of video frames respectively.
+The part probabilities ${P}_i (i=0,1,\cdots,N)$ have the size $H \times W$, representing the probability of each pixel belonging to $N$ parts (${P}_1,\cdots,{P}_N$) or background (${P}_0$), while the coordinates ${C}_i (i=1,\cdots,N)$ have the size of $H \times W \times 2$, indicating the UV coordinates of each pixel in the corresponding part.
+Here $H$ and $W$ are the height and width of video frames, respectively.
 Then the human foreground of \textit{hybrid} \textit{texture} $I_{\text{fg}}^{\text{ht}}$ can be obtained by

-where $\phi$ is a function that maps the hybrid texture $T_i$ to the screen space according to UV coordinates $C_i$. \yt{We extract the static component, i.e. RGB channels from $I_{\text{fg}}^{\text{ht}}$ as $\widetilde{I}_{\text{fg}}$, which is a human foreground image without details and serves for subsequent regular loss calculation (Eq.~\ref{equa:supervised}).} By this means we avoid explicit 3D shape modeling \yt{and provide a way for end-to-end training, which enables us to find the best hybrid texture representation and corresponding D$^2$G-Net.}
+where $\phi$ is a function that maps the hybrid texture $T_i$ to the screen space according to UV coordinates $C_i$. \yt{We extract the static component, i.e., RGB channels from $I_{\text{fg}}^{\text{ht}}$ as $\widetilde{I}_{\text{fg}}$, which is a human foreground image without details and serves for subsequent regular loss calculation (Eq.~\ref{equa:supervised}).} By this means we avoid explicit 3D shape modeling \yt{and provide a way for end-to-end training, which enables us to find the best hybrid texture representation and corresponding D$^2$G-Net.}